-SABC, also known as South African Broadcasting Corporation, is a state-owned enterprise headquartered in South Africa.
-Founded in 1936, the company operates with an estimated 2,300 employees and reported $281.2M in revenue as of 2024.
-Functioning as a tier 1 media tech buyer, the company specializes in broadcast television and radio, serving as the public broadcaster in South Africa.
-It provides 19 radio stations and six television broadcasts to the general public.
+SABC, also known as South African Broadcasting Corporation, is a state-owned entity headquartered in South Africa.
+Founded in 1936, it employs approximately 2,300 individuals and reported $281.2M in revenue as of 2024.
+The organization functions as a tier 1 media tech buyer.
+As a public broadcaster, SABC specializes in broadcast television and radio, providing 19 radio stations and six television broadcasts to the general public.

 2024 Revenue